TariqAHassan/MelReformer/README.md

 Resizing inversion of variable length melspectrograms using vanilla Encoder/Decoder Transformer.

+Please note that this repository contains ongoing work, and is not a final result (yet).

 ## Overview

 The immediate goal of this repository is to explore using a vanilla Encoder/Decoder Transformer architecture